-You’d be hard-pressed to come up with some more southern than a jug of sweet tea!
+When it comes to quenching thirst, you’ll be hard-pressed to come up with something more southern and satisfying than a jug of sweet tea!

 History of Southern Sweet Tea.

 The first recipe that closely resembled the sweet “iced tea” we know and love today wasn’t printed until 1879.
 A cookbook titled, “Housekeeping in Old Virginia” shared the original recipe by Marion Cabell Tyree.
 Although it used green tea, this was the first recorded recipe to flavor the drink with sugar and lemon.

 Tea drinking became more popular in the South after Prohibition was enacted.
 In fact, prior to the great dry out, tea was frequently served with alcohol.

 All those beautiful crystal glasses that had previously been filled with stiff drinks couldn’t go to waste, so sweet tea soothed the South until the bitter end.